Zillow’s AI Move for Agents in 2026

 Navigate step-by-step planning tools

-This is about owning the education phase of the buyer journey.
-Before a buyer ever talks to an agent, they are forming opinions, expectations, and trust based on where they learn.
+Agent takeaway: This is about owning the education phase of the buyer journey.
+Before a buyer talks to an agent, they are already learning, comparing, and deciding who feels credible.

-Most buyers start in the information-gathering stage.
-They are not ready to talk to an agent yet.
+Most buyers begin in the information-gathering stage.
+They are not ready to schedule showings or commit to an agent yet.
+They are trying to understand the basics and reduce uncertainty.

 Mortgage basics